 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-0.5 mL serum, plasma, blood, fluids and other sources.
+0.5 mL serum, plasma, blood (pink top or purple top EDTA), fluids and other sources.
 Tissue with no fixative is also acceptable.

 Note: Source required.